Bayesian Multi-line Intensity Mapping: Discussion

 \subsection{Information from Small Scales}

 Our fiducial setup limits the analysis to large scales ($\ell < 350$) to model the signal from only the linear regime.
 This discards a huge amount of smaller-scale modes accessible by SPHEREx.
-To assess the information content from these higher-$\ell$ modes, we calculate the signal-to-noise ratio on line reconstruction with a setup that extends the maximum multipole mode to $\ell_{\mathrm{max}}=2000$, while keeping other assumptions the same as the fiducial model.
+To assess the information content from these higher-$\ell$ modes, we calculate the S/N on line reconstruction with a setup that extends the maximum multipole mode to $\ell_{\mathrm{max}}=2000$, while keeping other assumptions the same as the fiducial model.
+The Poisson noise becomes non-negligible on smaller scales; therefore, in this calculation, we include a model of Poisson noise (Appendix~\ref{A:SN}) for both cases.
 The results are shown in Figure~\ref{F:SNR_ellmax2000}.
-While there are $\sim 30$ times more modes between $350 < \ell < 2000$ compared to our fiducial setup of $50<\ell<350$, the higher multipole modes correspond to higher $k$ modes in the matter power spectrum $P(k)$ with a lower power and thus are more susceptible to the (white) instrument noise, and thus they do not contain as much information as the lower-$\ell$ modes.
-Therefore, there is only a factor of $\sim1.6$ gain in the line sensitivity by inclusion of the higher $\ell$ modes.
-We also note that in reality, to extract information from small scales, one must include the effect of non-linear clustering and Poisson noise in the model, which we have ignored in this calculation.
+While there are $\sim 30$ times more modes between $350 < \ell < 2000$ compared to our fiducial setup of $50<\ell<350$, the higher-multipole modes correspond to higher-$k$ modes in the matter power spectrum $P(k)$ with a lower power and thus are more susceptible to the (white) instrument noise, and thus they do not contain as much information as the lower-$\ell$ modes.
+Therefore, there is only a factor of $\sim1.6$ gain in the line sensitivity by the inclusion of the higher-$\ell$ modes.
+We also note that in reality, to extract information from small scales, one must include the effect of nonlinear clustering in the model, which we have ignored in this calculation.

+Similarly, we can estimate the information loss if higher-multipole modes have to be discarded due to, for example, higher nonlinear bias of the line emission field compared to our current model.
+Figure~\ref{F:SNR_ellmax200} compares the S/N when reducing $\ell_{\rm max}$ from $350$ to $200$.
+While this corresponds to discarding $70\%$ of multipole modes, the sensitivity on $M_i(z)$ is only reduced by $\sim30\%$, for the same reason as above: the large-scale modes are less noisy than the small-scale modes.